stonepros/stone/doc/rados/configuration/osd-config-ref.rst

 ``osd_scrub_load_threshold``

 :Description: The normalized maximum load.
-Ceph will not scrub when the system load
+Stone will not scrub when the system load
               (as defined by ``getloadavg() / number of online CPUs``) is higher than this number.
               Default is ``0.5``.